ros2/rclc/rclc/README.md

 For a timer, only the rcl timer object `timer` is needed.

+**rclc_executor_prepare(rclc_executor_t * executor)**

+The function `rclc_executor_prepare` prepares the internal RCL wait set allocating the required dynamic memory.
+Its use is optional becouse it also will be checked in the spin functions.
+If used and no entities are added to the executor during running phase, no dynamic allocations are guaranteed during the running phase.
 #### Running phase

 **rclc_executor_spin_some(rclc_executor_t * executor, const uint64_t timeout_ns)**